TheThingsArchive/python-app-sdk/DOCUMENTATION.md

   - `client`: **object**  the TTN client from which the callback is called.

 #### set_close_callback
-Set the callback to be executed when the connection to the TTN broker is closed.
+Set a callback to be executed when the connection to the TTN broker is closed.
 It's possible to add more than one callback function.
 ```python
 client.set_close_callback(close_callback)
 ```